the homeschooling habit

 found poetry

 I think it’s the same for my kids.
 Gathering in the kitchen at 9:30 or 10:00 each morning for tea and a snack is their cue to start thinking, start bouncing ideas from their heads to the ceiling to the yellow counters and back again.
 I’ll often throw out a few suggestions, depending on what they’re working on, but more often than not, they have their own ideas.
-Today Lulu wanted some ideas for writing and I pulled out our copy of the utterly fabulous Don’t Forget to Write for her.
+Today Lulu wanted some ideas for writing and I pulled out our copy of the utterly fabulous Don’t Forget to Writefor her.
 Something there gave her the idea to make found phrases poems from the newspaper.
 Mr. T wanted to do more work on the game he’s designing.
 Would they have done these activities later in the day, on their own?
 Maybe.
-They do lots of interesting projects on their own, in the afternoon.
+They do lots of interesting projects on their own, in the morning, in the afternoon, throughout the day.
 But this morning, Mr. T needed my help to write his game rules, and Lulu wanted help brainstorming a project.
 And I was there to help them.
 Then they were on their way.

 lulu's found phrase poem